-I was brought up Jewish, in an East-Coast, very reform way.
+I was brought up Jewish, in an East-Coast, pretty liberal tradition.

-We learned the stories of the bible as just stories written by people at different points in history, and fascinating characters we could learn from.
+We learned that the bible was full of interesting stories written by people at different points in history, and fascinating characters we could learn from.

-One of the characters was God.
-He changes and grows over time, but in the beginning, he was a little bit like a kid who throws a lot of tantrums.
+One of these characters was God.
+He changed and grew over time, but in the beginning, he was a little bit like a kid who throws a lot of tantrums.

 He could come crashing down angrily and punish people who were not giving him what he wanted (and yes, God was clearly a he)… or be quite forgiving.

-Over the generations, he seemed to become a little more steady and good hearted.
+Over the generations, God seemed to become a little more steady and kind-hearted.

-But to me, thankfully, none of those characterizations of God ever represented what I believed to be the creative energy of the universe – the power that I wished on every birthday cake to; the intelligently ordered world that beckoned me to go adventuring when I grew up.
+But to me, thankfully, none of those characterizations of God ever represented what I believed to be the true creative energy that makes up the universe – the power that I wished on every birthday cake to; the intelligently ordered world that beckoned me to trust I had a life purpose.

 And eventually, when I had a child, I wanted her to experience that kind of loving, nurturing god.
-I realized that for her, I was her god.
+I realized that for her, I was god – the great Mother.
 That’s all she knew at first – I was the whole universe.
 She looked into my eyes to see what kind of a world she had entered.

-Once, the consequence for something she did was that I would take her toy away.
-I did, and she cried.
+Once, I had to take her toy away for something.
+She cried.
 She cried some more.
-And then she did something that touched me so much.
+And then she did something that touched me deeply.

 She walked over to me and cried in my arms.

-At that moment I felt I was on the right track, helping her build a good relationship with her world.
-Consoling her in the midst of her pain, that in a way I had caused, but for her were just the consequences of her actions.
+At that moment I knew I was on the right track.
+Consoling her in the midst of her pain, which in a way I had caused, but for her were just the consequences of her actions.
 It’s a little Godfather-y, but that’s the point: we are all-powerful to them.
 And we can still love and nurture them when they are misbehaving, or being people we don’t like.

-If we accept that we have this power for our children, and fully step into this role to embody our highest possibilities, we can help them feel at ease in the world.
+If we as parents accept that we are playing god for our children, and fully step into this role to embody our highest possibilities, we can help them feel at ease in the world.

 It’s not that I don’t show her the darkness in the world.
-We watch Stephen Colbert together and read stories in Time Magazine about the opioid epidemic.
+We watch Stephen Colbert together and talk politics, and read stories in Time Magazine about the opioid epidemic.

-I also want her to know we are free to choose what to focus on – all the negative ugliness, or what we can do to make our little corner a better place.
+But I also want her to know we are free to choose what we will focus on – all the negative ugliness, or what we can do to make our path a meaningful one.

-And when we are held in a loving container, we know we can do anything.
+When we are held in a loving container, we sense our greatest potential.

 If I did one thing that didn’t royally screw my daughter up, it’s choosing to step into my highest Self every day.
-I did this by having a daily practice that connects me to the highest, most loving, and most powerful, and the wisest person I can be.
-I sit down at my little meditation table with my head spinning, and I get up feeling more like as a powerful, wise, and nurturing goddess, or “Ma.”
+I did this by having a daily practice that connects me in.
+I sit down at my little meditation table with my head spinning, and I get up feeling more like the powerful, wise, and nurturing goddess, or “Ma” that we all are.

-Stepping into my own highest Self and surrounding her in a bubble of love always takes a daily practice.
+I believe stepping into my own highest Self so I can come to her with an open heart requires a daily practice.
 No matter how enlightened we are, we don’t wake up as our highest Self.
 We don’t come home from work as our highest Self.
-We must connect to it consciously, and a meditation or yoga practice is the most effective way I’ve found to do this.
+We must connect to it consciously, and a meditation or yoga practice in the morning is the most effective way I’ve found to stay connected to it.

 She’s 11, and last night she said “Mom!
 I love you!” out of the blue.
 I knew that she was feeling happy and excited and safe, and in some ways it’s not me she’s loving, it’s the whole world she feels such a part of.